Chilljs0/GenericSkipList/README.md

 - Efficient searching, insertion, and deletion operations.
 - Height rebalancing: The Skip List includes a function to rebalance/rerandomize the heights of the nodes automatically as needed or manually(call reBalance())

-## Usage

-To use the Skip List in your Java project, follow these steps:

-1. Clone this repository or download the source code.
-2. Import the `SkipListSet.java` class into your project.
-3. Create a new instance of the `SkipListSet` class, specifying the data type you want to use (e.g., `SkipListSet<Integer> skipList = new SkipListSet<>();`).

 ## License

 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.